 In the daytime, children are aware of their bodies signals that they need the toilet and they can learn what they mean and when to go to the toilet.
 At night, the child is asleep and the body takes over control of the bladder.
 In order to be able to hold on all night, the child’s bladder need to be mature enough to cope.

-We recommend that if your child has fully got daytime training under their belt, that you start to look for a pattern of dry diapers in the morning before you start.
-You should then try for a few nights in a row, but if there are lots of accidents then wait until you see more dry diapers.
+We recommend that if your child has fully got daytime training under their belt, that you start to look for a pattern of dry nappies in the morning before you start.
+You should then try for a few nights in a row, but if there are lots of accidents then wait until you see more dry nappies.

 A warning though… night time training can be stressful for parents and children!
 Interrupted sleep is difficult for the whole family and bed wetting can affect a child’s self esteem.
-If you have a child who is struggling, then speak to your doctor, and if there is a common time or situation that they have accidents, give extra extra praise and attention on keeping dry during this period.
+If you have a child who is struggling, then speak to your Health Visitor or GP, and if there is a common time or situation that they have accidents, give extra extra praise and attention on keeping dry during this period.

 Try downloading our free night time potty training reward chart to help keep your little one motivated during this next potty training stage.

 The stress of night time accidents can be reduced by being prepared and here are some hints and tips:

 Be prepared – Use a mattress protector and Dry Like Me night time to help contain any mess.

 Limit drinks just before bed – Limit drinks in the early evening, about an hour before bedtime.
 Limit squashes and acidic drinks that can irritate the bladder.
 Remember to keep fluid intake at normal levels during the day to encourage good hydration.